Blood pressure is a measurement of the force applied to the walls of your arteries as your heart pumps blood through your body.

 Before you measure your blood pressure:

 Take two or three readings at a sitting.
 Take the readings 1 minute apart.
 Remain in a seated position.
-When checking your blood pressure outside the health care provider’s office, note the time of the readings.
+When checking your blood pressure outside the doctor's office, note the time of the readings.
 Your doctor may suggest that you do your readings at certain times.

 You will feel slight discomfort when the blood pressure cuff is inflated to its highest level.